đŻThis Is for eCommerce Founders Who Donât Want to Guess.

 Why it worked:

-- Spent $500 on Instagram Story ads targeting sneakerheads
+- Spent $500 on Instagram Story ads for sneaker fans.

-- Created a simple poll: Style A or Style B?
+- Asked one simple question: Style A or Style B?

-- Feedback helped refine the story and positioning for the product
+The comments helped shape the story and product pitch.

 Why it worked: